Charles W. Morgan (ship): Construction

 Charles W. Morgan (often referred to simply as "the Morgan") was a whaling ship named for owner Charles Waln Morgan (1796–1861).
-He was a Philadelphian by birth; he moved to New Bedford, Massachusetts in 1818 and invested in several whalers over his career.
+He was a Philadelphian by birth who moved to New Bedford, Massachusetts in 1818 and invested in several whalers over his career.
 He chose Jethro and Zachariah Hillman's shipyard in New Bedford to construct a new ship.
 The Morgan's live oak keel was laid down in February 1841 and fastened together with copper bolts.
 The bow and stern pieces of live oak were secured to the keel by an apron piece.
 The sturdy stern post was strengthened with hemlock root and white oak.
 Yellow pine shipped from North Carolina was used for the ship's beams, and hemlock or hackmatack was used for the hanging knees.

-Construction proceeded until April 19, 1841, when the workers went on strike, demanding a ten-hour work day.
-The strike gathered support until it encompassed the shipyard, the oil refineries, and the cooper shops; Morgan was appointed chairman of the employers and given the task of resolving it.
+Construction continued until April 19, 1841, when the workers went on strike, demanding a ten-hour work day.
+The strike gathered support until it encompassed the shipyard, the oil refineries, and the cooper shops.
+Morgan was appointed chairman of the employers and given the task of resolving it.
 He opposed their demands, and a meeting with four master mechanics ended in failure.
 An agreement was reached on May 6 when the workers accepted a 10½ hour workday.
 Work resumed on the ship without incident and she was launched on July 21, 1841.
 Morgan was registered as 106+1/2 ft in length, 27 ft 2+1/2 in inches in breadth, and 13 ft 7+1/4 in in depth.
 She measured 314 gross register tons.

-The Morgan was outfitted at Rotch's Wharf for the next two months while preparations were made for her first voyage.
+Charles W. Morgan was outfitted at Rotch's Wharf for the next two months while preparations were made for her first voyage.
 Captain Thomas Norton sailed her into the Atlantic alongside Adeline Gibbs and Nassau towards the Azores.
-A stop was made at Porto Pim (Horta, Azores) on Faial Island to gather supplies before crossing the Atlantic.
+They stopped at Porto Pim (Horta, Azores) on Faial Island to gather supplies before crossing the Atlantic.
 The ship passed Cape Horn, then charted a course to the north.
 On December 13, the men launched in their whaleboats and took their first whale.
 The Morgan entered the port of Callao in early February and departed again on the 10th for the Galapagos Islands.
 In 1844, the ship sailed to the Kodiak Grounds before sailing for home on August 18.
 She returned to her home port in New Bedford on January 2, 1845.
 The voyage of three years and three months resulted in 59 whales being processed for 1,600 barrels of sperm oil, 800 barrels of right whale oil, and five tons of whale bone.